hjeronen/compilers_project/README.md

 Project work for the course [Compilers spring 2024](https://hy-compilers.github.io/spring-2024/).

 ## Running the project

 The compiler is designed to produce x86-64 Linux assembly code.
 To run it on other kind of systems, the project uses a Dockerfile.
+Note that there are separate dockerfiles for development and for running the container without volumes.

+### For development

 Assuming Docker is installed and project files are downloaded, the interactive linux shell can be started from the root directory with:

-`docker build -t compilers-dev:latest . && docker run -it --rm -v .:/compilers-project compilers-dev:latest`
+`docker build -f Dockerfile.dev -t compilers-dev:latest . && docker run -it --rm -v .:/compilers-project compilers-dev:latest`

 In case there is a warning about incompatible image's platform, try the following command instead (running the Dockerfile on MacBook with M-chip requires defining the platform, although app still shows warning):

-`docker build --platform linux/amd64 -t compilers-dev:latest . && docker run --platform linux/amd64 -it --rm -v .:/compilers-project compilers-dev:latest`
+`docker build --platform linux/amd64 -f Dockerfile.dev -t compilers-dev:latest . && docker run --platform linux/amd64 -it --rm -v .:/compilers-project compilers-dev:latest`

 Make sure Docker does not try to load old build from cache.
 For making a fresh build, remove old image, containers, and builds (e.g. from app) and use flag `--no-cache` or run `docker builder prune` to clean up build cache (WARNING: removes all builds from cache).